jaraoscar/isilnet-password-cracker/README.md

 Experimental tool based on shell scripting for obtaining passwords by brute force from *ISILNet* system users.
 Please read *FAQ* for better understanding.

 ### Notes
+- The author does not take any responsibility of what you could do with this tool, use it at your own risk.
+- Everything is working fine until today *18/02/2015*.
+I point this out because if system modifies their security standards or a major change happens, script might not work and some analysis will be needed in order to make it work again.

 ### FAQ